3dcitydb/3dcitydb-mkdocs/docs/3dcitydb/metadata-module.md

 Properties of type `core:FeatureProperty` or `core:GeometryProperty` are used to link a feature to another feature or a geometry representation.
 The JSON objects for these properties must include an additional `"target"` property, which holds the identifier of the referenced feature type or geometry type as its value.
-The following two properties, taken from the `core:AbstractObject` feature type, illustrate this.
+The following two properties, taken from the `core:AbstractSpace` feature type, illustrate this.

 === "Feature property"